rfaile313/HackerNewsIcon/README.md

 ---

 ## 📌 Features
-✅ **Live Hacker News Updates** – Fetches the latest trending posts every minute.
+- **Live Hacker News Updates** – Fetches the latest trending posts every minute.
-✅ **Customizable Score Threshold** – Set the minimum points required for notifications.
+- **Customizable Score Threshold** – Set the minimum points required for notifications.
 (Default is 250).
-✅ **Custom Notifications** – Choose between system sounds or a custom hacker mp3.
-The notification icon also flashes momentarily when it gets a new post that meets your threshold.
+- **Custom Sounds** – Choose between system sounds or a custom hacker mp3.
+- **Visual Notification** = The notification icon also flashes momentarily when it gets a new post that meets your threshold.
-✅ **Quick Access** – Open Hacker News articles directly from the menu bar.
+- **Quick Access** – Open Hacker News articles directly from the menu bar.
-✅ **Minimalist & Lightweight** – Runs in the background.
+- **Minimalist & Lightweight** – Runs in the background.

 ---